Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/03-Sources.md

 * `keyFields` - *Optional*.
 List of columns that form a Primary Key or are used to identify row within a dataset.
   Key fields are primarily used in error collection reports.
 For more details on error collection, see [Metric Error Collection](../02-general-concepts/04-ErrorCollection.md) chapter.
+* `metadata` - *Optional*.
+List of user-defined metadata parameters specific to this source where each parameter is a string in format: `param.name=param.value`.

 ### Fixed Width File Sources